Yelp/dataset-examples/README.md

 Yelp's Academic Dataset Examples
 ================================

-We're providing three examples for use with the dataset available at [http://www.yelp.com/academic_dataset](http://www.yelp.com/academic_dataset).
+We're providing three examples for use with the datasets available at [http://www.yelp.com/dataset_challenge](http://www.yelp.com/dataset_challenge) and
+[http://www.yelp.com/academic_dataset](http://www.yelp.com/academic_dataset).
 They all depend on [mrjob](https://github.com/Yelp/mrjob) and python 2.5 or later.